enso-org/enso/doc/design/syntax/syntax.md

 - monadfix

 - implementing custom contexts (monads).
-Including example how to implement a "check monad" which have lines checking dataframes for errors.
+Including example on how to implement a "check monad" which has lines checking dataframes for errors.

 ###